What is Break-even Point?

 Accounting break-even point, on the one hand, is the easiest and most common method of analyzing profits.
 It is easily calculated by taking the total expenses on a particular production and computing how many units of the product need to be sold in order to cover the expenses.

 Financial break-even point, on the other hand, is more complicated to measure because it uses different measurements, even though it is the same concept.
-It doesn’t address a product or units but a company’s earnings, specifically about how much it needs to earn in order that its earnings per share are equal to zero.
+It doesn’t address a specific product or units number, but instead, a company’s earnings, specifically about how much it needs to earn in order that its earnings per share are equal to zero.
 Earnings mean the gross amount of money earned by the company before taxes and expenses are taken out.

 What is Contribution Margin in Relation to Break-even Point?